 And now I'm here.
 Back at the door I left open a long time ago — the one with the drawings on the floor and clay under the fingernails.
 XCLIPXE is me walking back through it.

 No big plan.
-No pressure.
-Just me and the work and the love of it, and the kind of excitement that only comes when you genuinely don't know where something is going to go.
-I'm starting over like I'm new to this — because in a lot of ways, I am.
-And that's exactly how I want it.
+Just me and the work.
+The kind of excitement that only comes when you don't know where something is going yet.
+I'm starting over in a lot of ways.
+That's fine.
+That's actually exactly what I wanted.